Home > Get Started > Account Management

 Manage subscriptions – Allows users to manage customers’ subscriptions.

-Onboard new customer – Allows users to onboard new customers.
+Onboard new customers – Allows users to onboard new customers.

 Customer operations report – Allows users to manage the customer operations report.

-Subscription usage – Allows users to manage the subscription usage report.
+Subscription usage report – Allows users to manage the subscription usage report.

 Storage consumption report – Allows users to manage the storage consumption report.

-Subscription expiration – Allows users to manage the subscription expiration report.
+Subscription expiration report – Allows users to manage the subscription expiration report.

 Feedback management – Allows users to manage feedback.